mit212/lab9_2025/README.md

 ## 3 Neural Network (NN)

 We have provided you a classic *hello world* example of NNs used to classify handwritten images of numbers to the number in the image.
+Make sure you are in the `lab9_2025` directory.
+If you are in the `lab9_2025/svm` directory, enter `cd ..` to return to the `lab9_2025` directory.
 Run `nn/classifier.py`.

 A window will show up.
 There are two sets of accuracy over *epochs*: one for the training data and the other for the testing data.
 As the epoch proceeds, we can see that the accuracies of both the training set and the test set increase as expected.
 Note that this is an ideal case.
 Overfitting could happen if the epoch number is set too high and under-fitting could happen if it is too low.
 Try modifying the code to use an epoch number larger than 5.